Giuseppe Graviano: Mafia bomb attacks in 1992-1993

 Graviano was among Mafia bosses linked with the murders of the Antimafia judges Giovanni Falcone in the Capaci bombing and Paolo Borsellino in the Via D'Amelio bombing, as well as the attempted murder of Commissioner Rino Germana.

 After the arrest of Mafia boss Totò Riina in January 1993, the remaining bosses, among them Giuseppe Graviano, Matteo Messina Denaro, Giovanni Brusca, Leoluca Bagarella, Antonino Gioè and Gioacchino La Barbera came together a few times (often in the Santa Flavia area in Bagheria, on an estate owned by the mafioso Leonardo Greco).
 They decided on a strategy to force the Italian state to retreat.
 That resulted in a series of bomb attacks in 1993 in the Via dei Georgofili in Florence, in Via Palestro in Milan and in the Piazza San Giovanni in Laterano and Via San Teodoro in Rome, which left 10 people dead and 93 injured as well as damage to centres of cultural heritage such as the Uffizi Gallery.

-The Graviano brothers, including the eldest one Benedetto Graviano were seen as the organizers of the operation, in particular to select the men who would carry out the bombings.
+The Graviano brothers, including the eldest one Benedetto Graviano, were seen as the organizers of the operation, in particular, to select the men who would carry out the bombings.
 Giuseppe and Filippo Graviano each received a life sentence for the bombings.

 Murder of Antimafia priest and arrest

 Giuseppe and Filippo Graviano ordered the murder of the Antimafia priest Pino Puglisi on 15 September 1993.
-Puglisi was the pastor of San Gaetano’s Parish in the rough Palermo neighborhood of Brancaccio, and spoke out against the Mafia.
+Puglisi was the pastor of San Gaetano’s Parish in the rough Palermo neighbourhood of Brancaccio and spoke out against the Mafia.
 One of the hitmen who killed Puglisi, Salvatore Grigoli, later confessed and revealed the priest’s last words as his killers approached: "I've been expecting you."

 Filippo and Giuseppe Graviano were arrested in Milan on 27 January 1994, and have been in prison since.
 They were convicted for the Mafia bombings in Florence and Rome in 1993 and ordering the killing of Pino Puglisi, receiving life sentences.
 The two jailed brothers managed to impregnate their wives despite harsh regulations forbidding conjugal visits.
 Investigators realised the two men had fathered children while behind bars when their wives came to visit with babies.
 They believe that the two men used couriers to smuggle out their sperm.